 - Marine biotechnology

 - Renewable energy sector

 Can I progress into further study?

 You can progress to the following postgraduate courses:

 You can use the above QR code to connect directly to the course details.

-Sarahjane Pugh, 2nd year BSc (Hons) Marine Science student, relocated from Birmingham to Oban to study at the Scottish Association for Marine Science UHI campus.
+Sarahjane Pugh, studied on the BSc (Hons) Marine Science, having relocated from Birmingham to Oban to study at the Scottish Association for Marine Science UHI campus

 Thank you for your interest in studying Marine Science BSc (Hons) with us.